Aliases for GAD2 Gene

 GeneCards Summary for GAD2 Gene

 GAD2 (Glutamate Decarboxylase 2) is a Protein Coding gene.
-Diseases associated with GAD2 include Stiff-Person Syndrome and Autoimmune Polyglandular Syndrome Type 2.
-Among its related pathways are Glucose / Energy Metabolism and Taurine and hypotaurine metabolism.
+Diseases associated with GAD2 include Stiff-Person Syndrome and Autoimmune Polyendocrine Syndrome, Type Ii.
+Among its related pathways are Circadian entrainment and Synaptic Neurotransmission Pathways: GABAergic Inhibition.
 GO annotations related to this gene include protein heterodimerization activity and carboxy-lyase activity.
-An important paralog of this gene is DDC.
+An important paralog of this gene is GAD1.

 UniProtKB/Swiss-Prot for GAD2 Gene